gomorpheus/morpheus-docs/getting_started/installation/singleNode/redhat.rst

 To get started installing |morpheus| on RHEL/RedHat a few prerequisite items are required.

 #.
-Configure firewalld to allow access from users on port 80 or 443 (Or remove firewall if not required).
+Configure firewalld to allow access from users on 443 (Or remove firewall if not required).
 #.
 Make sure the machine is self resolvable to its own hostname.
 #.
-For RHEL, In order for the guacamole service (remote console) to properly install some additional optional repositories first need added.
+For RHEL 7.x, the Optional RPMS repo needs to be added for Reconfigure to succeed.
+Its does not need to be added For RHEL 8.x, as the Optional RPMs repo is now part of the appstream repo that is enabled by default in RHEL 8.x.

-   *  **RHEL Amazon:** ``yum-config-manager --enable rhui-REGION-rhel-server-optional``
+   *  **RHEL 7.x Amazon:** ``yum-config-manager --enable rhui-REGION-rhel-server-optional``
-   *  **RHEL:** ``yum-config-manager --enable rhel-7-server-optional-rpms``
+   *  **RHEL 7.x:** ``yum-config-manager --enable rhel-7-server-optional-rpms``

 .. note:: For Amazon users a Redhat subscription is not required if the appropriate yum REGION repository is added instead as demonstrated above.